 The funeral Mass of Monsignor Henry Padilla was held on Thursday, September 12, 2019, at 12:00 m. at La Caridad del Cobre Church, in Santa Paula, Caracas, with the music of the Betania Choir.
 Mons.
-Padilla was a very humane priest, he showed deep Christian piety, loved ecclesial liturgy and was very close to the Bianchini family, the Betania Choir and the Betania Foundation.
+Padilla was a very humane priest, he showed deep Christian piety, loved ecclesial liturgy and was very close to the Bianchini family, the Betania Choir and the Betania Spirituality Movement.
 The Eucharist was presided by Cardinal Emeritus Jorge Urosa Savino and was attended by a hundred clergy – bishops and priests – and countless parishioners.

 During his homily, Cardinal Urosa said: “Today, of course, we feel very sad due to the death of our dear brother Henry, but at the same time we are comforted in the resurrection to new life.
 We know that we have a living faith.
 The gift of our faith is something extraordinary.
 Faith gives us the correct vision of what the human being is: a person created in the image and likeness of Jesus Christ, called to be an eternal son of God, to go beyond the level of being a mere human to be wonderful child of God called to share a divine life.”